Grunticus03/ElasticMARC/README.md

 **(Optional) path.data:**  Where Elasticsearch will store indexed data.
 By default, this is root\data.
 **(Optional) path.logs:**  Where Elasticsearch will store logs.
 By default, this is root\logs.
 5. Open root\config\jvm.options and modify the following, if necessary:
-**-Xms1g** – This determines the initial amount of RAM consumed by the Elasticsearch JVM.
+**-Xms1g** â€“ This determines the initial amount of RAM consumed by the Elasticsearch JVM.
 **-Xmx1g** - This determines the max amount of RAM consumed by the Elasticsearch JVM.
 *   Xms and Xmx should be set to the same size.
 If they are not, you may experience performance issues.
 These values represent the amount of RAM the Elasticsearch JVM will allocate.
 For the purposes of this guide, 1GB is sufficient.
 6. Open an administrative CMD window and enter the following commands: